-As a brain supplement, citicoline can raise levels of important neurotransmitters, increase mental energy, and protect your brain from damage and aging.
+As a brain supplement, citicoline helps raise levels of important neurotransmitters, increase mental energy, and protect the brain from damage and aging.

-Citicoline is a nutrient commonly sold as a brain supplement to increase overall mental performance.
+Citicoline is a nutrient commonly sold as a brain supplement to improve overall mental performance.

 But it does much more than that.

-Citicoline can increase the levels of important neurotransmitters, increase energy available to the brain, and protect it from foreign substances.
+Citicoline can boost levels of important neurotransmitters, increase energy available to the brain, and protect it from foreign substances.

 What Is Citicoline?

-Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for your brain.
+Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for the brain.

-It’s found in very few foods and ones not often found in the Western diet, mainly liver and brain.
+It’s found in very few foods and the best sources are foods not often served in the Western diet, mainly liver and brain.

 But if you want the therapeutic brain benefits of citicoline, you can’t count on getting more from food beyond what your body normally manufactures.